0xjei/SawChain/processor/README.md

 * At least one derived Product Type doesn't match a valid derived product for enabled Product Types.

 ### Create Property Type
-The System Admin must provide a unique id among Property Types, a name, the information data type and two lists.
+The System Admin must provide a unique id among Property Types, a name, the information data type and two lists in order to create an Property Type.
 The enabled Task and Product Types lists are used to filter, respectively, who and where the Property can be recorded.

 ```protobuf